Guide to a Perfect trip in Egypt!

 Harkhuf went to Nubia for the third time to try to resolve a conflict between two Nubian tribes with no further details mentioned in the inscriptions carved in his tomb.

 The Tomb of Harkhuf has a courtyard at the entrance, the same as the Tomb of Sarenput II.
-Afterwards, there is the façade of tomb displays some scenes of the life of Harkhuf.
+Afterward, there is the façade of tomb displays some scenes of the life of Harkhuf.

 After admiring the façade, the guests find themselves inside a rectangle shaped hall that leads to a passageway and then the burial room that hosts some columns with inscriptions containing the titles of Harkhuf.